redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 }
 ```

-`url` will contain the public URL that Filestack creates after an upload and `title` will be a user-supplied name for this asset.
+`title` will be a user-supplied name for this asset and `url` will contain the public URL that Filestack creates after an upload.

 Create a migration and update the database: